Blog

 Club JAMMERS Blues session (guitar, bass, drums, keyboards welcome) First Friday of every month

-K-NOTE (Kami-Toyooka-cho, Takasaki) Jazz session (every Sunday) Every Sunday
+K-NOTE (Kamitoyooka-cho, Takasaki City) Jazz session (every Sunday) Every Sunday

-Jam sessions are one of the fastest routes to finding members.
-Bring your instrument and drop in—you might hear "let's do this again" by the end of the night.
-For detailed participation methods, see Getting Started with Jam Sessions.
+Jam sessions are one of the shortest routes to finding members.
+If you bring your instrument and jump in, you might get asked "let's play together again" on the same day.
+For detailed participation methods, see How to Get Started with Jam Sessions.

 Artists from Gunma — "Gunma's 3B" and Japanese Rock History